Foundation / Corporation

 - Organizations must be in existence for at least one year

-- For organizations that are “new” to the JCF, you may be asked for more information, such as the most recent IRS Form 990, a list of the organization’s Board members, or a copy of a tax exempt form.
+- Organizations that are “new” to the JCF may be asked for more information, such as the most recent IRS Form 990, a list of the organization’s Board members, or a copy of a tax exempt form.

 Grants are not intended to supplement or duplicate existing funding or ongoing operating budgets of an organization or programs and services presently in existence.

-- Program activities, capital needs, salaries, or any other purpose, that are already included in the budget of your organization, or which will be starting before being approved for a JCF Grant
+- Program activities, capital needs, salaries, or any other purpose, that are already included in the budget of an organization, or which will be starting before being approved for a JCF Grant

 - Food, unless it is for college-age or needy populations